 Professor M. Stanley Whittingham – Non-Executive Director

-Professor Stanley Whittingham has over 40 years of experience in the lithium-ion battery industry and is best known for being a key figure in the invention of the lithium-ion battery technology which earned him a nomination for the Nobel Science Prize.
+Professor Stanley Whittingham has over 40 years of experience in the lithium-ion battery industry and is best known for being a key figure in the invention of the lithium-ion battery technology which has earned him a Nobel Science Prize in 2019.
 During his illustrious career, Professor Whittingham has headed large projects for the US Department of Energy, Exxon and Schlumberger.
 He has 16 US patents and has been involved in writing over 240 pieces of scientific and engineering literature.